-Project leader: Dr. Justin L. Barrett
+Project Leader: Dr. Justin L. Barrett

-Post-doctoral researchers: Dr. Ian Church, Dr. Peter Samuelson
+Post-Doctoral Researchers: Dr. Ian Church, Dr. Peter Samuelson

-Doctoral student researchers: Matt Jarvinen, Tom Paulus
+Doctoral Student Researchers: Matt Jarvinen, Tom Paulus

-Center staff: Rebecca Sok, Julia Stewart
+Thrive Center Staff: Rebecca Sok, Julia Stewart

-Project dates: July 1, 2012 – June 20, 2015
+Project Dates: July 1, 2012 – June 20, 2015

 - What is the “folk” understanding of intellectual humility?
 What is the nature of intellectual virtues?